Fruit

 FRUITCAKE: nutty, as in insane or mentally ill.
 Historically applied to LGBT people.

 On the Bonhams website: a copy of Caravaggio Studies, annotated by Derek_Jarman for his production designer (Dear Christopher here is an annotated Caravaggio buon viaggio derek. see you in Rome).
 Across the top of PLATE 1.
 Basket of Fruit.
 Milan, Ambrosiana, he’s written Surely C was just fed up with flowers. he painted all the decay.
+Remember Dexter Fletcher as young Caravaggio and as young Caravaggio as Mario Minniti?
+“In plain English mate, I’m an art object, and very, very EXPENSIVE.”

 SUCK A FRUIT FOR ANITA: a double entendre used by LGBT activists in response to orange juice spokesperson Anita Bryant’s campaign to overturn anti-discrimination laws.

-In many pictures men enjoy feet, armpits, ass_cracks — a sexuality involving senses other than the visual is depicted visually in pornography.
-The boys presenting socks, bare feet, etc. are known in the genre as masters.
+An OF boy displays his wares like a costermonger.
+Sexualities involving senses other than the visual are depicted visually in pornography.
+The boys presenting socks, bare feet, trackies, etc. are known in the genre as masters.
 They are worshipped by slaves.
+Master TNT gets into his stride.
+Slap, huck, gob, slap.
+Face close enough for the tenderest kiss.
+They perform in domestic spaces amid still life arrangements of household objects and houseplants.